Technical First Aid

 8) Using the system on an iPad or Android tablet

-We are currently working on a major update to the system that will not require Flash and will work well on touch-screen devices.
+We are currently working on a major update to the system so that it will work well on touch-screen devices.
+But to do that we are rebuilding it from scratch, which is quite a big job, as you can imagine.